“Political power grows out of the barrel of a gun.”

 There is too often the dissonant ring of hysteria when gun control advocates talk about these tragedies, as the language they use blurs the lines between the actions of the shooter and the inanimate weapon used to carry out the shooting, as if the guns themselves somehow induced the shooter to violence.
 If society’s goal is actually to save lives and to reduce both the number and the scope of these mass shootings, then why do gun control advocates continue to pursue the one political position least likely to gain popular support in America?

 Every time something like this happens, gun control advocates trot out the same hysterical arguments, the same debunked statistics, the same untenable simplistic solutions, and then, after refusing to defend their indefensible arguments or to seek a compromise, they have the gall to be shocked when they fail to get support.
 Gun control advocates value security over liberty, the collective over the individual, and any information that challenges their accepted dogma is a threat.
 They believe what they believe because it is believed.

 Unfortunately, gun control advocates live in an intellectually bankrupt soup of fallacious appeals to emotion (“the kids are dying!“), appeals to their own moral authority (“conservatives don’t care about children once they are out of the womb!“), appeals to popularity (“a vast majority of Americans support gun control!“), false dichotomies (“you care more about their guns than dead kids!“), and gross ignorance (“no one needs a gun that can shoot more than one round a minute!“).
-Gun control advocates don’t seem to understand that these demonstrably bad arguments are uncompelling because they not only fail to deal with the problem without unnecessarily transgressing on the rights of other people.
+Gun control advocates don’t seem to understand that these demonstrably bad arguments are uncompelling because they not only fail to deal with the problem, but also unnecessarily transgress on the rights of other people.

-These arguments are also demonstrably false, but that’s a topic for another time.
+These arguments are also demonstrably false.
+That’s a topic for another time, however.